 Last year I didn’t even bring myself to go through that and paid a lawn service to come out and mow for me, that cost me a few bucks too for the season.
 So all in all, the time savings and financial savings will have me earn the money I spent on this project back this season.
 And with more time and energy to fix up Macs, I’ll earn more income as well!

-Now I could flip this tractor and sell it to make an easy $800, probably more as a 54″ deck are not very common.
+Now I could flip this tractor and sell it to make an easy $800, probably more as a 54″ deck is not very common.
 These things sell like hotcakes and are never on marketplace long.
-However I have grown attached to this machine and will keep it, using it until it breaks down.
+However, I have grown attached to this machine and will keep it, using it until it breaks down.
 And at that point I’ll probably sink some more cash into it to fix it and keep it going.

 What about Mac repairs?
 Is Jay still bored with that?